 Does everyone pay the education property tax?

 All property owners pay the education property tax (with some exceptions, such as non-profit organizations and seniors' lodge facilites).
-People who rent or lease property contribute indirectly through their monthly rent or lease payments.
+People who rent or lease property may also contribute indirectly through their monthly rent or lease payments.
 As the education system benefits all Albertans, people without children in school also pay the education property tax.

-Every Albertan benefits from a quality education system. the education property tax supports an education system that is producing the workforce of tomorrow.
+Every Albertan benefits from a quality education system.
+The education property tax supports an education system that is producing the workforce of tomorrow.

 Do seniors have to pay the education property tax?